-In what is very likely to be my final entry in this series (I really can’t imagine, after nearly seven years, that there is much more out there for me to discover), I will be sharing various documents that I’ve found and collected over the years showing Sandy Hook Elementary School to be in continuous operation between 2008 and 2012.
-While some have already appeared on the site, the majority have not as they’ve just never really fit in anywhere.
-I have chosen not to share the nearly one hundred issues of the Sandy Hook Connection newsletter in my possession as they are rife with personal information such as the names and e-mail addresses of teachers and volunteers.
-Large files that may cause performance issues with your browser will be linked for download rather than embedded and sources will be provided when possible.
+In what is likely to be my final entry in this series—after nearly seven years, I can’t imagine there’s much more to uncover—I will share various documents that demonstrate Sandy Hook Elementary School’s continuous operation between 2008 and 2012.
+While some documents have appeared on the site, the majority have not, as they never quite fit elsewhere.
+I’ve opted not to include nearly one hundred issues of the Sandy Hook Connection newsletter due to the personal information contained within, such as the names and email addresses of teachers and volunteers.
+Large files that may cause performance issues with your browser will be linked for download instead of being embedded, and sources will be provided when possible.

 Strategic school profile, 2007-2008: